ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/04-docker-hub.md

 - The licence that applies.

 At least in my experience, the "Examples of how to use the image" section of most images' pages will provide examples that are likely to adequately cover your intended use of the image.

+> ## What is useful to you?
+>
+> Can you use the Docker Hub to find an image that might be of use to you in your research?
+> Why would the image be useful to you?
+Do you think there might be any problems using it in your research?
+{: .challenge }

 {% include links.md %}